 Ensuring the restaurant opened on time was in no small part down to the many companies involved in the renovation of St John’s Hall.
-Lighting Services are happy to be counted amongst them along with long term partner Simple Simon Design
+Connected Light are happy to be counted amongst them along with long term partner Simple Simon Design.

 “It’s really exciting to see the regeneration of St John’s Hall,” said Simon Jones of Bristol’s Simple Simon Design.
 “It’s about making the most of what’s on your doorstep, which is very River Cottage.”

 Following the renovation diners can enjoy the new wood-fired oven and a view of this fantastic timber framed ceiling.
-Lighting Services were able to provide the state of the art, efficient LED strip and track lighting along with an integrated emergency system.
+Connected Light were able to provide the state of the art, efficient LED strip and track lighting along with an integrated emergency system.
 This aided River Cottage to continue their theme of sustainability to the building itself and not just the food.

 River Cottage Canteen offers a combination of freshly prepared seasonal, local, organic and wild food, on a daily changing menu, in the beautifully lit ambience of the restaurant.